 The Registrar will notify the participants of the date and time of the hearing (Notice of hearing).

-From the evidence, the Committee makes a judgment about whether the social worker has committed an act of professional misconduct, incompetence, and/or violated the Code of Ethics.
+From the evidence, the Committee makes a judgment about whether the social worker or social work technician has committed an act of professional misconduct, incompetence, and/or breached the NBASW Code of Ethics.
 Following the hearing, a decision may be made immediately but if this is not possible, the Committee will arrange for another meeting and come to a decision.
-When the decision and the reasons are prepared, the social worker and the complainant are notified in writing.
+When the decision and the reasons are prepared, the social worker or social work technician and the complainant are notified in writing.

 The hearing is conducted in a manner similar to a judicial court.
 All parties may be represented by legal counsel.